purplehazech/fluffy-broccoli/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.

-The main form for the page can be tweked by editing [the schema service](app/scripts/services/schema.js) and [the form config](app/scripts/services/form.js).
+The main form for the page can be tweaked by editing [the schema service](app/scripts/services/schema.js) and [the form config](app/scripts/services/form.js).
 The calculation logic is in [the calculation service](app/scripts/services/calculation.js) with templating in [the templated-results directive](app/scripts/directives/templatedresults.js).